tomeshnet/ipfs-live-streaming/README.md

     Then store the domain name in your local environment:

         echo -n YOUR_DOMAIN_NAME > .keys/domain_name

+1. Set an email address to use as contact email for Let's Encrypt:

+        echo -n YOUR_EMAIL_ADDRESS > .keys/email_address

 1. Obtain a read-write access token from your Digital Ocean account's `API` tab, then store it in your local environment: